 Nada Marjanovich, publisher and editor of 100,000-circ.
-Long Island Pulse, says her team did its due diligence to research a number of vendors before opting for Brown’s service.
-“Our first thought was ’Oh, we can’t go with Brown, we already use them as our printer!’” she says.
-But after much consideration, the title, launched in 2005, opted for the printer to incorporate this technology for the first time in their November 2009 issue.
+Long Island Pulse, said her team did its due diligence to research a number of vendors before opting for Brown’s service.
+“Our first thought was ’Oh, we can’t go with Brown, we already use them as our printer!’” she said.
+But after much consideration, the title, launched in 2005, opted for a printer to incorporate this technology for the first time in their November 2009 issue.

-Marjanovich wouldn’t disclose specifics, but says “every deal comes with its own structure.”
-Kissida says B.Mobile costs around $1,000 per issue run (pricing is built on a base charge plus a per transaction fee) with Brown taking care of all barcode creation and creating mobile phone-optimized Web pages.
+Marjanovich wouldn’t disclose specifics, but said “every deal comes with its own structure.”
+Kissida said B.Mobile costs around $1,000 per issue run (pricing is built on a base charge plus a per transaction fee) with Brown taking care of all barcode creation and creating mobile phone-optimized Web pages.

 Digital Edition Provider

 Publishers have had the option of receiving digital editions through printers for a few years now.
 Talty O’Connor, founder and president of Gulf Shores, Alabama-based Covey Communications Corp. decided in March 2008 to use Publishers Press for its SportsEvents and ConventionSouth digital editions.